chocolatey/docs/input/en-us/licensed-extension/intune/faq.md

 When trying to convert packages that are larger than around 2 GB, you may encounter the error `[IntuneWinAppUtil] ERROR  System.IO.IOException: Stream was too long.` There is a [known issue](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/issues/58) with version 1.8.3 of `intunewinapputil` which is used to generate the Chocolatey Intune package `intunewin` file.
 You can work around this by either downgrading to `1.8.2.20220507` with the command `choco upgrade intunewinapputil -y --version 1.8.2.20220507 --allow-downgrade`, or you can upgrade to the latest intunewinapputil with the command `choco upgrade intunewinapputil -y`.

+### I get an error about `The handle is invalid` when I try to convert a package

+When trying to convert packages with `intunewinapputil` version 1.8.5 installed, you may encounter the error `[IntuneWinAppUtil] ERROR  System.IO.IOException: The handle is invalid.` There is a [known issue](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/issues/111) with version 1.8.5 of `intunewinapputil` which is used to generate the Chocolatey Intune package `intunewin` file.
+You can work around this by either downgrading to `1.8.4.20220726` with the command `choco upgrade intunewinapputil -y --version 1.8.4.20220726 --allow-downgrade`, or you can upgrade to the latest `intunewinapputil` with the command `choco upgrade intunewinapputil -y`.

 ## Push to Intune Command

 ### Can I push a custom version of the `chocolatey-license` package?